 Salmonella and other bacteria that cause gastroenteritis may be found in animal feces.
 Most cases of salmonella infection in Queensland are caused by eating undercooked or raw food contaminated with salmonella bacteria.
 The infection may also be acquired from close physical contact with animals such as dogs, poultry and cattle.
 It is assumed that some flying foxes may also carry the bacteria.
 Hands should always be washed after handling bats or their feces or urine.
 Source

-How do you trap bats?
+We are often asked, how do you trap bats?
 You don’t!
 That’s not how responsible bat removal works.
 In most of nuisance wildlife control, trapping is the prescribed means of getting rid of the colony.
 For example, if you’ve got raccoons in the attic, the best way to get rid of them is to trap and remove them.
 However, this does not apply to bat control.
 You do not trap and remove bats.
 You exclude them.
 If the bats are living in the attic or somewhere in the building, they have inhabited every little nook and cranny.
 They have crawled down the walls, in between gaps in the wood, and so on.
 You can’t just go into the attic and “get them”.
 You have to let the bats come out to you.
 At dusk, bats crawl out of their little crevices and out to their exit holes and then fly away into the night.
 You exclude them at that point.
 Now, it’s true that some bat removal companies will use traps.
 Traps do exist.
 However, they’re a ridiculous means of bat removal.
 They’re totally unnecessary, harmful to the bats, and not as effective as a proper professional exclusion after bat removal.

 A larger problem with having bats in your house is the strong, unpleasant odor that results from the droppings-called guano, which the bats leave.
 If a colony of bats is living in your home, then there is a minimum of 30 or 40 bats leaving behind droppings on a daily basis.
 As the piles of guano accumulate, the odor can begin to permeate throughout your home.
 The odor of the guano is bad, but guano also carries a threat to your health that can be fatal.
 Bats can also damage your home.
-They can chew into walls, damage insulation or damage wiring as well.
+They can get into walls, damage insulation or damage drywall as well.

 Instead of hiring a bat removal company, the idea of using a repellent to deal with an animal problem is an attractive one, and simply spraying a substance into the area where they are found, or leaving a repellent on the floor below the colony is a very easy thing to do.
 The key feature of a repellent is that it needs to be very unpleasant for the animals and make it horrible for the bats to remain in that location, and there are relatively few substances that can do this like professional bat removal services with exclusion.
 With options for repellents ranging from commercially available products through to those made using a mixture of ingredients from the home, there are a variety of different repellents that are said to drive them away from a colony site.